Contracts or agreements need to be reviewed immediately to ensure that your best interests are represented.

 - The arbitration is before (and decided by) an arbitrator

-- Not being able to present your case before a jury
+- Not being able to present the case before a jury

-- Not being able to obtain as much information from the employer
+- Not being able to obtain as much information from the other party

-If you have already signed your Arbitration Agreement, contact us so that we can review your Arbitration Agreement with you, defend you against a former employer, or to provide you with direct and honest advice to ensure that you understand it and can abide by its terms moving forward.
+If an Arbitration Agreement is already in place, contact us so that we can review your Arbitration Agreement with you, defend you in arbitration proceedings, or to provide you with direct and honest advice to ensure that you understand it and can abide by its terms moving forward.

-We have assisted hundreds of employees and executives alike with contract review and negotiation.
+We have assisted hundreds of employees, executives and companies alike with contract review and negotiation.

 The Walcheske & Luzi, LLC Difference